kubeflow/website/content/docs/gke/authentication.md

 gcloud --project=${PROJECT} iam service-accounts get-iam-policy KFAPP-user@PROJECT.iam.gserviceaccount.com
 ```

-When a pod uses KSA default-editor, it can access GCP API with the role granted to the GSA.
+When a pod uses KSA default-editor, it can access GCP APIs with the role granted to the GSA.

-More details on workload identity can be found at official [docs](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity).
+More details on workload identity can be found in the official [docs](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity).

 ### 0.6 and before: GCP Service Account key as secret